Pact-Community-Organization/website/design/brand-guidelines.md

-# Kadena Pact Community Foundation — Brand Guidelines (Draft v1)
+# Pact Community Organization — Brand Guidelines (Draft v1)

-This document defines the initial visual identity for the **Kadena Pact Community Foundation** and the **kadena-community.org** website.
+This document defines the initial visual identity for the **Pact Community Organization** and the **pact-community.org** website.
 The purpose is to establish a familiar visual language that feels aligned with **Kadena.io**, while remaining distinct, neutral, and community-driven.

 These guidelines are intentionally lightweight to support exploration in early iterations.